 - Students can apply for a partnered internship via the Partnered Law Internship Application Form on the ANU College of Law website.

 - Partnered internship applications will be shortlisted by the ANU College of Law and forwarded to the partner organisation for consideration.

 - Where a student applies for a partnered internship, that student should conduct preliminary research to ensure that they are aware of that organisation’s functions and goals.
 Feedback from placement organisations indicates that this is very much a minimum requirement for those seeking selection.

 - Once an application has been forwarded to a partner organisation, the selection decision rests entirely with that organisation.
 Many of these organisations receive a large number of applications and only take a limited number of interns.
 Some organisations may choose not to take any interns from time to time.
-The Law School does not and cannot prescribe the way in which a placement organisation goes about selecting interns.
+The ANU College of Law does not and cannot prescribe the way in which a placement organisation selects interns.
 As an example, a placement organisation may choose not to consider any applicants below a certain grade point average.

 - Students who are unsuccessful in gaining a partnered internship placement are encouraged to apply again in future rounds, and to consider self-arranging an internship.